Bassel-Sadek/MTC/HighwayNetworkCoding.md

 ### 4.2 Script "CreateFiveHighwayNetworks.job"

 Once the toll values are coded, the analyst must run this script to create five highway network files by time-of-day.
 In addition to being used for highway assignment, the five time-of-day highway networks are used as the background networks in developing the transit access connectors, and are also used in the transit skimming and assignment procedures.
 All of the five networks are identical except for the following:

 1. The reversible lanes on the Golden Gate bridge are coded in the southbound direction in the Early AM, AM Peak, and Midday periods and the northbound direction in the PM Peak and Evening periods.
 1. The Caldecott tunnel is coded with &lt;X&gt; lanes in the westbound direction in the Early AM, AM Peak Period, and Midday periods and &lt;X&gt; lanes in the eastbound direction in the PM Peak and Evening periods.
 1. The fixed time toll delay links are given time-of-day specific values.
 1. The shared ride toll bypass lanes are either left in place or deleted.

-The analyst runs the script &ldquo;<strong> [[#CreateFiveHighwayNetworks][CreateFiveHighwayNetworks.job]]</strong>&rdquo; to create these five networks.
+The analyst runs the script [CreateFiveHighwayNetworks.job](HighwayNetworkCoding#42-script-createfivehighwaynetworksjob) to create these five networks.
 In this script, a new variable called PNROK is created with a zero value for certain bridges.
 This variable is then used in a later script to prevent park-and-ride paths from being built across these bridges.
 Table 13 and Table 14 show the script settings and input and output network files.

 *Table 13 Create Five Networks Script Input Link Attributes*